 - 14.1.
 Our policy on E-safety is set out in a separate policy and acknowledges the importance of pupils staying safe on-line and via mobile phone apps.
 All staff must remain aware that technology is a significant component in many wellbeing and safeguarding issues. - 14.2.
 Governors should ensure that pupils are taught about safeguarding, including on-line safety. - 14.3.
-The curriculum in Year 7 and 8 teaches pupils, in IT lessons about how to stay safe on-line and the dangers of sending nude/semi-nude images and/or vidoes. (youth produced sexual imagery) etc. - 14.4.
+The curriculum in Year 7 and 8 teaches pupils, in IT lessons about how to stay safe on-line and the dangers of sending nude/semi-nude images and/or videos. (youth produced sexual imagery) etc. - 14.4.
 Further opportunities to teach safeguarding will include covering relevant issues for the school through Relationships and Sex Education and Health Education, compulsory from September 2021.
-Charles Darwin School will introduce this in a phased approach via the new Personal Development curriculum in Year 8, through the Tutorial and Assembly Programme in Year 7-13 and through specific subject content. - 14.5.
+Charles Darwin School will introduce this in a phased approach via the new Personal Development curriculum in Year 7-9, through the Tutorial and Assembly Programme in Year 7-13 and through specific subject content. - 14.5.
 An E-safety lead on SLT will be appointed.
-For 2021-22 this will be Jon Simpson, Assistant Headteacher.
+For 2022-23 this will be Jon Simpson, Assistant Headteacher.
 He will be expected to lead on the promotion of E-safety across the school, via assemblies, tutorial work, displays and annual parental presentation to new Year 7s in July each year.
-The Personal Development Leads 2021-22 are Louise Rees (DHT and DSL) and Rob Jones (AHT) - 14.6.
-New Year 7 parents will be invited to an e-safety awareness presentation from July 2015 prior to their son/daughter starting at the school.
+The Personal Development Leads 2022-23 are Louise Rees (DHT and DSL) and Rob Jones (AHT) - 14.6.
+New Year 7 parents have been invited to an e-safety awareness presentation from July 2015 prior to their son/daughter starting at the school.
 [Attendance at this presentation is expected.] - 14.7.
 Parents will be given regular online safety updates via the Link (school newsletter) when relevant. - 14.8.
 The school website will have a link for all users to immediately report inappropriate use of the internet [CEOP].
 This is a requirement of good practice in all Kent schools and has been adopted by Charles Darwin School. - 14.9.
-KCSIE 2021 includes a link to new DfE guidance on teaching pupils how to stay safe online [Annex D KCSIE 2021].
-This includes how to support keeping children safe online when they are learning at home.
+Regarding remote education, we understand that it is important parents and carers need to be aware of what their children are being asked to do online.
+It will be made clear the sites children may need to visit and who they will be interacting with online.